Addiction Treatment Program Overview

 - Have a strong aftercare plan

-Our experienced staff at Laguna Treatment Hospital is made of nurses, physicians, psychologists, therapists, and other behavioral health professionals who are very familiar with clients struggling with substance use disorders.
+Our experienced staff at Laguna Treatment Hospital is made up of nurses, physicians, nurse practitioners, physician assistants, therapists, and other behavioral health professionals who know how to help clients struggling with substance use disorders.
 Some staff members are in recovery themselves and can lend encouragement from the perspective of having “been there.”
+Our clinical staff have weekly treatment team meetings to ensure that everyone is updated on client progress and concerns, so they can better work together to provide our clients with the best care possible.
 A diverse and experienced staff, using a collaborative approach, can better guide clients on a trajectory towards self-directed living and long-term recovery.

 Deciding to Change